wightsci/OneNoteUtilitiesGraph/docs/New-ONSection.md

 ```

 ### -SectionGroup
-Switch to identify that the ID parameter referrs to a SectionGroup, not a Section.
+Switch to identify that the ID parameter refers to a SectionGroup, not a Section.

 ```yaml
 Type: SwitchParameter